AnnaJust/ocr-bot-crc/README.md

 # OCR Discord Bot

-A Discord bot built with .NET 9 and DSharpPlus that performs Optical Character Recognition (OCR) on images and manages user profiles in a PostgreSQL database.
+A Discord bot built with .NET 9 and DSharpPlus that performs Optical Character Recognition with OCR.Space API and manages user profiles in a PostgreSQL database.

 ## Features
 - **OCR Extraction**: Upload an image and receive extracted text.